hackclub/hackclub/workshops/git_and_github/README.md

 - John wants to continue working, but Bob's bug is not allowing him to continue.
   - In this situation, John would have to wait for Bob to fix the bug, then continue his own work.
-- An better alternative: Create two different versions of the same folder and its files of code (different branches).
+- A better alternative: Create two different versions of the same folder and its files of code (different branches).
   - Work on their own work and bring them together when they are done.